Firm Profile > Curtis, Mallet-Prevost, Colt & Mosle LLP > Paris, France

 The tax group, led by Marco Blanco, is best known for its advice and analysis of complex cross-border tax issues.
-Notable matters on which the tax group has advised have included advising several Central Asian and African states on international tax matters.
+Notable matters on which the tax group has advised include advising several Central Asian and African states on international tax matters.

 The Paris office has further developed its international oil and gas state representation particularly in West and Central Africa, notably in the natural gas sector, with the active involvement of Remy Lerner, Marco Blanco and Geoffroy Lyonnet.